m4mbo/quick-fit/README.md

 # quick-fit
-This repository showcases a quick-fit lazy coalescing malloc simulation  with GUI
+This repository showcases a quick-fit lazy coalescing malloc simulation with GUI.